A Single-Exponential Time 2-Approximation Algorithm for Treewidth: Implementation in linear time

+The dynamic programming tables are initialized with the already described transitions in a bottom-up manner, starting from the leaves towards the root $r$.
+As the initial tree decomposition $T$ has $\OO(n)$ nodes and each transition is implemented in $2^{\OO(w)}$ time, the initialization takes $2^{\OO(w)} n$ time.

-\subsubsection{State Query}
+\subsubsection{State query}

-With the move queries we have already pushed the internal state of the current node to be valid, so we just return it.
+With the move queries we have already guaranteed that the current node $r$ has a valid internal state corresponding to a minimum split $(C_1, C_2, C_3, X)$, if indeed there has been a successful Split query after the previous Init or Edit query.
+Therefore we just return the partition $(C_1 \cap W, C_2 \cap W, C_3 \cap W, X \cap W)$ of the internal state.

-\subsubsection{Edit Query}
+\subsubsection{Edit query}

-Consider an edit query that replaces a subtree $T_1$ with $T_2$, where $r \in T_1$.
-Because $r \in T_1$, all the dynamic programming tables are already oriented towards the subtree $T_1$.
-Therefore we just destroy the tables of $T_1$.
-We construct the new tables by inserting the nodes of $T_2$ one by one by applying $|T_2|$ transitions.
+Consider an edit query that replaces a subtree $T_1$ with $T_2$, where $r \in V(T_1)$.
+Because $r \in V(T_1)$, all the dynamic programming tables of nodes of $T \setminus T_1$ are already oriented towards the subtree $T_1$, and therefore the tables for the inserted nodes $T_2$ can be constructed in a bottom-up manner with $|T_2|$ transitions.
+Then, with at most $|T_2|$ Move operations the root $r$ can be moved to the specified root $r'$.
+Therefore, the total time complexity will be $2^{\OO(w)} |T_2| + w^{\OO(1)} |T_1|$.